Dive into CFRunLoop

 record timestamp in callback function invoked when the observer runs

-So, I did a small experiments.
+I did a small experiment to better understand it.
 I added a RunLoop Observer to the runloop in main thread.
 Then calculate the time gap between kCFRunLoopBeforeTimers

 notification in two continuous loop.